shafo01/find-match/README.md

 To view the documentation for the documentation go to js/out and click to view the index.html page in a browser of your choice.
 Jsdoc was used to generate the documentation for the javascript file.

+Gulp was used to add the prefix to the css properties.
+The prefixes such as -web-kit are used for cross browser compatibility.

+So far this app was mostly tested in chrome browser on a mac air pc.

 ## Acknowledgement: